Remote Environments & VS Code

 | Windows without admin rights | GitHub Codespaces or SSH to a provided server |

-| University lab computer | SSH into your university’s Linux server + VS Code Remote |
+| University lab computer | GitHub Codespaces, or SSH into your university’s Linux server + VS Code Remote |

-| Government-issued machine | Ask your IT about approved dev environments; SSH or Codespaces if available |
+| Government-issued machine | Ask your IT about approved dev environments; Codespaces or SSH if available |

 The clipboard problem